 - Treasure Coast Section selected to host 2018 State Conference!
 July 20, 2017

 Treasure Coast Section Chair Josh Long, AICP, announced the Treasure Coast Section has been selected to host the 2018 State Conference!
-The conference will be held at the Palm Beach County Convention Center and the new Hilton West Palm Beach from September 11th through September 14th 2018.
+The conference will be held at the Palm Beach County Convention Center and the new Hilton West Palm Beach from Sept.
+11 to Sept.
+14, 2018.
 The State Conference will provide the Treasure Coast Section an opportunity to showcase all that the Treasure Coast has to offer.
 Josh’s team will begin planning for the conference soon and is looking for volunteers.
 The Section will need volunteers for the following subcommittees:

 - Receptions (identifying locations for receptions)

 - Mobile workshops (identifying and organizing local tours for mobile workshops)

 - Volunteers (organizing volunteers to help during the actual conference)